mkshaikh15/Emailer/README.md

 Simply get rid of the HttpPost and [FromForm] before the MailRequest object is populated when the POST method is sent.
 Instead, call the [HttpPost] function on a button click and populate the MailRequest object from the form fields.

-Libraries referenced in this class: .
+Libraries/Nuget Packages utilized in this project: .

 `Logger.dll` simple DLL created to create Logs to use, see Logging project README.md on how to use